 As reported by WPScan, 52% of WordPress-related vulnerabilities are caused by outdated WordPress plugins, while outdated WordPress themes cause 11% of the vulnerabilities.
-Not surprising then that according to this WPBeginner statistic, 86% of hacked WordPress websites contain outdated versions of WordPress plugins and themes.
+Not surprising then that according to this WPBeginner statistic, 86% of hacked WordPress websites contain obsolete versions of WordPress plugins and themes.

 So, what happens if you do not update your plugins and themes regularly?

 Apart from the security aspect discussed above, outdated versions of plugins and themes can impact your website speed and performance in several ways.
 They can increase your website response time, which can, in turn, make your website visitors lose interest in your business.
 This ultimately leads to lower customer engagement and loss of revenue.

 On the other hand, installing the latest WordPress plugins and themes is more beneficial as they are more optimized for the latest WordPress website technologies, thus improving the overall performance and user experience.

 As a website or blog owner, you must take care of your online asset by updating WordPress and all the installed plugins and themes to the latest available version.
 We understand that if you manage multiple websites or have hundreds of installed plugins and themes, it sure is cumbersome to update each of them to their latest version.